Skip to main content

 Fircrest Neighborhood Utility and Pavement Project

-We continue our progress to replace aging water and sewer lines in our community.
-Construction on our latest project will start soon in the Fircrest neighborhood.
-Work will occur along Northeast 112th Avenue, Northeast 9th Street, Northeast 16th Street and into the western portion of LeRoy Haagen Memorial Park.
-The project is expected to begin May 28.
+Project details: We continue progress to replace aging water and sewer lines in our community with work in the Fircrest neighborhood.
+Construction will occur along Northeast 112th Avenue, Northeast 9th Street, Northeast 16th Street and into the western portion of LeRoy Haagen Memorial Park.

 This project has several components and will start with the water and sewer utility work.
 When the utility work is finished, pavement resurfacing is planned for NE 9th Street, from NE 112th Avenue to NE 127th Avenue.
 After paving, new street striping elements will be installed for NE 9th Street.